Do you want to learn to play more guitar chords to improve your skills? Ever wonder how many guitar chords there are?

 Here are the ones you need to know:

-On a 6-string guitar, you can only play 6 notes at one time and, as a result, only six tones at once.
+On a 6-string guitar, you can only play 6 notes at one time, and as a result, only 6 tones at once.
 Of course, there are so many chords you have to learn, but I just listed the ones that players tend to learn in the beginning.

 Also check out my review of the best guitars for beginners: discover 13 affordable electrics and acoustics